orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Make sure the grain still shows up as "no activity".
         * It means that "activity" just means incoming connections, even though ntfy is provably still running.
         * Confirmed.
 The message showed up after 5 minutes.
 The activity timer did not update.
-- [ ] Try upgrading the app, confirm that messages aren't going through, but then "refresh" on the Android app and see if that fixes it (instead of having to hard-restart the app!).
+- [x] Try upgrading the app, confirm that messages aren't going through, but then "refresh" on the Android app and see if that fixes it (instead of having to hard-restart the app!).
     * I wonder if that's why upgrading doesn't stop the phone's connection!
 It still thinks it's still connected to the old app.
     * I should also try keeping an API connection open during the whole thing.
 Will I keep getting keepalives from the old app that should have quit?
+    * Answer: The messages don't even always stop going through.
+I'm just going to leave it at "may need to pull-to-refresh (or restart the app)"
+        * Even if I got it to stop and then fix itself with pull-to-refresh, what's to say that this is the only failure mode?
+Maybe I sometimes really do have to fully restart the app.
+        * This is so slow to test (needs a whole release every time!) that it's not worth figuring out.
 - [x] Why is the API response always "empty" the first time the grain starts? (does that relate to why restarting the grain loses my connectivity?)
     * Answer: Seems to happen on other Sandstorm apps as well.
 Oh well, Android app seems to handle this.